 - 2Range, MPG, CO2 & chargingImpressive claimed figures will be harder to match in real life, but the VW Golf GTE remains a very efficient car

-- 3Running costs - currently readingWhile it will make the most sense for company-car users, the VW Golf GTE will be pricier than some other models in the range for private buyers
+- 3Running costs & insurance - currently readingWhile it will make the most sense for company-car users, the VW Golf GTE will be pricier than some other models in the range for private buyers